marianogg9/00_basic_python/README.md

 The goal here is for you to complete the goal for each exercise.
 You will also have to implement some testing using assertions from list exercises as examples

+### Sets

+The goal in this serie is for you to make pass each exercise file.
+One exercise is completed when the expected result is returned.

 ## Pytest

 https://www.youtube.com/watch?v=YbpKMIUjvK8